gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 generates two files in the current directory, one called :file:`hello.ads` containing the single line that is the procedure spec, and the other called :file:`hello.adb` containing the remaining text.
 The original file is not affected.
-The generated files can be compiled in the normal manner.
+You can compile these generated files in the normal manner.

-When gnatchop is invoked on a file that is empty or that contains only empty lines and/or comments, gnatchop will not fail, but will not produce any new sources.
+When you invoke ``gnatchop`` on a file that is empty or contains only empty lines and/or comments, ``gnatchop`` will complete normally, but won't produce any new file.

 For example, given a
 file called :file:`toto.txt` containing